top of page

 Ask yourself, what are you insecure about?

-If you are capable of being honest with yourself, maybe you're not comfortable with answering questions about yourself, or you're not comfortable enough with yourself to be around someone else.
+If you can be honest with yourself, maybe you're uncomfortable with answering questions about yourself, or you're not comfortable enough with yourself to be around someone else.
 OR you could even fear saying the wrong thing.
+Dating is all about being comfortable in the skin you are in!
+If you’re single and scared to date, you should probably stay single and learn to date yourself first.
+Last time I checked, relationships don't last when partners don't date.

 7) Are you sure you know what you need?